liraymond04/ccc-practice/README.md

 # ccc-practice

-A collection of CCC practice problems.
+A collection of solutions for Senior problems on the Canadian Computing Competition.